kyle-jennings/pi-radio/services/README.md

 # Scripts Directory

-This directory contains systemd service files and scripts for managing the pi-radio system components.
+This directory contains systemd service files and scripts for managing the radio-pi system components.

 ## Bluetooth Manager Service

-The `bluetooth-manager.service` systemd unit file manages the Bluetooth connection monitoring and automatic reconnection functionality.
+The `connect-speaker.service` systemd unit file manages the Bluetooth connection monitoring and automatic reconnection functionality.

 ### Installation and Usage